 We all like to lay flowers on the graves of our beloved relatives and friends.
 Likewise we do the same on the Grave of our Lord Jesus Christ?
 Please put your donation on the relevant collection box during church services or send a donation via cheque or bank transfer giving as reference “Epitafios Flowers”.
 Your contribution will be greatly appreciated.
 For details for donating please see our Donations page.

 The church is looking for volunteers to dress the Epitafios with flowers on Great Friday April 30 in the afternoon starting at 2.00.
 If you can volunteer please give your contact details to a member of the Church Committee.

-+Metropolitan Anthony Bloom In the name of the Father, the Son and the Holy Spirit.
+In the name of the Father, the Son and the Holy Spirit.
 We have been keeping these days the Feast of the Exaltation of the Cross.
-There is a passage in the Gospel in which the Lord says to us, “No one has greater love than he who gives his life for … Continue reading →
+There is a passage in the Gospel in which the Lord says to us, “No one has greater love than he who gives his life for his neighbor.”
+And

 Donate to Holy Fathers of Nicaea Church today

 We are very grateful for the kindness of the people around the world who donate to the Church of the Holy Fathers of Nicaea to keep us running on a daily basis.
 However, to keep us going we still rely on regular donations and that‘s where you can help out!